What Does DA Mean for Bloggers and Is It Important?

 Sure!
 When your DA goes up, a lot of people who use DA as a limiting factor will view your site in a better light.
 A significant level of growth is a good thing, and a higher DA will always reflect better practices that you're putting into practice.

-Moz DA History
+Moz Da History

 The primary driving factor behind DA is links, though; getting more links from better sources makes your DA grow.
 Old links disappearing, authority sites removing links to your site, and other such hits to your backlink profile can be damaging to DA, even if it doesn't damage your Google search ranking all that much.